 Presentations: Please email email@example.com to discuss rates for the type of presentation you are looking for.

-***I accept payment by cash, check or card.
+***I accept payment by cash, check, card or secure electronic transfer.
 I do not accept insurance.***

-A: Therapy provides a safe, empathic, non-judgemental, and supportive professional relationship that allows for you to embark on a journey of healing, self-discovery, and becoming whole.
-Therapy allows for you to talk about anything that might be bothering you in a confidential environment.
-In therapy, you might learn to work through hardships, develop healthier relationships, and find greater meaning and purpose in your life.
-Therapy offers you an introspective forum where you can reflect, work on yourself, and grow.
-The therapist serves as a companion and mirror on your journey, and can highlight things to assist you in your therapeutic process.
+A: Counseling provides a safe, empathic, non-judgemental, and supportive professional relationship that allows for you to embark on a journey of healing, self-discovery, and becoming whole.
+Counseling allows for you to talk about anything that might be bothering you in a confidential environment.
+In counseling, you might learn to work through hardships, develop healthier relationships, and find greater meaning and purpose in your life.
+Counseling offers you an introspective forum where you can reflect, work on yourself, and grow.
+The counselor serves as a mirror on your journey, and can highlight things to assist you in your process of healing and growth.

 A: Islamic psychology is rooted in the Qur’an (Divine Revelation), Sunna (Prophetic Way), and the wisdom of Muslim scholars and sages throughout history.
 Key components of Islamic psychology include a) the nature of the self (fitrah or natural disposition), b) the faculties of the self (body, intellect, heart, lower self, spirit, and emotions), c) the psycho-spiritual stages of the self (the commanding self, reproaching self, and tranquil self), and d) the process of purification and refinement of the self (tazkiya and tahdhib al-akhlaq).